 In some cases the query in the previous example may only return a single column.

 You can retrieve multiple values together within this single column by concatenating the values together.
 You can include a separator to let you distinguish the combined values.
 For example, on Oracle you could submit the input:

 ' UNION SELECT username || '~' || password FROM users--

-This uses the double-pipe sequence || which is a string concatenation operator on Oracle.
-The injected query concatenates together the values of the username and password fields, separated by the ~ character.
+|| which is a string concatenation operator on Oracle.
+The injected query concatenates together the values of the

-Note that different databases use different syntax to perform string concatenation.
+Different databases use different syntax to perform string concatenation.
 For more details, see the SQL injection cheat sheet.